karlcridland/Pokedex_Swift/README.md

 # Project status

-Working version has been produced at 1.2
+1.2 Working version has been produced.
+1.4 Updated version with new design.